 Written by an anonymous author, who also provided these screenshots:

 Psi+ is the only client that is able to hide its identity - all other clients can be exposed by Psi+ and Gajim even after attempted mitigations.
 If you care about client concealement, then you have to use Psi+.
+Also, when I refer to the resource header, that can only be seen by MUC admins.
 The most important leak is the timezone, and it can be mitigated in all clients except Pidgin - so don't use it.
 All Android clients leak timezone unless used through TOR - they also reveal their versions.
 Profanity can hide everything except its name and version.
 ChatSecure leaks only the client name, but requires an iPhone to use it.
 Dino and Gajim (after mitigation) leak only the client name.
 I did not review any clients that don't support OMEMO, as that is the encryption that is shilled today.
 Even though OTR is a good replacement, and isn't weaker in any relevant way - I can't justify recommending clients that don't support OMEMO, since they won't be able to have encrypted communication with popular clients that have now dropped OTR (e.g nuGajim).
 All clients can leak your country through your status messages, if they are in any other language than English.
 So, use English as your system language or turn off the messages.
 XMPP servers will always store your roster - the only way to avoid this is to not add anyone to the roster.
 But then, encryption doesn't work - this is a "flaw" of the protocol.

 |Client / Feature||Psi+||Pidgin||Conversations||Dino||Profanity||Gajim||ChatSecure|